-William Lu is a Partner and member of the tax department in the New York office of Latham & Watkins.
+William Lu is a retired Partner and member of the tax department in the New York office of Latham & Watkins.
 His practice covers tax related issues in financial products and various international tax matters.

 Charles H. Mercer, Jr., a Partner of Nelson Mullins Riley & Scarborough LLP in Raleigh, has represented clients before North Carolina state and federal courts and administrative boards and commissions.

 Scott D. Michel is the President of Caplin & Drysdale and is internationally recognized for his extensive experience in handling matters arising from the U.S. government's recent crackdown on undeclared foreign accounts.

 William H. Newton, III is a counselor and advisor to law firms, accounting firms, and international trust companies regarding international tax and estate planning matters.

 Professor Thomas A. Robinson, Professor of Law, has taught courses in estate planning, estate and gift taxation, corporate taxation, future interests, legal accounting and commercial law.